 Use Hybrid

-Project has a fixed framework (regulatory, contractual) but uncertain delivery details
+The project has a fixed framework but uncertain delivery details within phases

 Use Hybrid

-Different workstreams within the project have different requirement stability
+Different workstreams in your project have different requirement stability

 💡